 Tent camping can be an incredible experience, as long as you have the correct tent to fit your needs.
 If your tent camping hobby is just budding, a used tent should suffice until you establish how you want to camp.

 But even then, there are guidelines every camper should follow when purchasing a new or used tent.
 First, you should always check to make sure that the tent is manufactured with top quality materials.
+For the best camping tent, read our review of the Kelty TN 2 Person Tent to give you more options.

 You don’t want your tent to tear just days into your camp excursion, or find that rain water can easily penetrate the fabric.
 And even if it made of high-quality material, you’ll need to take care of your tent properly.
 That way, you can get the most bang for your buck and keep your tent nicer for as long as possible before you decide to upgrade.

 Another good idea is to bring an extra tarp with you to fit under the tent.
 This accomplishes several things for you: it can help keep out the cold from the ground, protect the bottom of your tent, and keep out insects.
+Read also our article on tarp and tent setup for your reference.

 A comfortable tent should have enough space for all campers as well.
 Take into account all of the people who will be joining you on your trip and ensure that everyone will have a good amount of room to sleep in.
 There should also be additional room for items that you might need to get to quickly.
 A good tent should include at least one window in order to let in light during the day and cool breezes at night.